 ICAEW's Library & Information Service can provide information on end of month, monthly average and annual average exchange rates.
 We are unable to provide historical daily rates.

+This is now available on the National Archives website.
 The Bank of England is the source for all the tables listed above.

 Simon's Taxes (formerly Simon's Direct Tax Service) maintains a list of over 100 foreign exchange rates, as published annually by the Inland Revenue for general use in converting foreign currency to sterling.
 The tables are in Binder 10 Part F3.1 and start in 2007-08.